Judah ibn Shabbethai

 Judah was a master of the "mosaic" style, and skillfully applied Biblical and Talmudic phrases; his humor was spontaneous.
 He was the author of Milḥemet ha-Ḥokmah weha-'Osher and Minḥat Yehudah Sone ha-Nashim.
-The former work (called also Melek Rab) is in the style of the "maḳamah," in rimed prose interspersed with short poems.
-It was written in 1214, and is addressed to the nasi Todros ha-Levi Abulafia, who is called upon, at the end of the work, to act as judge in a poetical dispute.
+The former work, also called the Melek Rab, is in the style of the maqama, in rimed prose interspersed with short poems.
+It was written in 1214, and is addressed to the nasi Frankfurt, who is called upon, at the end of the work, to act as judge in a poetical dispute.
 It appeared at Constantinople in or around 1543, and was probably printed for the last time as an appendix to Abraham ben Ḥasdai's Ben ha-Melek weha-Nazir (Warsaw, 1894).

-Minḥat Yehudah Sone ha-Nashim (called also Sefer Zeraḥ or Taḥkemoni) likewise is written in the style of the maḳamah.
+Minḥat Yehudah Sone ha-Nashim (called also Sefer Zeraḥ or Taḥkemoni) likewise is written in the style of the maqama.
 It is a humorous satire on women, and is a much better piece of work than the Milḥemet.
 It was written in 1218.
-It was dedicated to Abraham al-Fakhkhar (ben ha-Yoẓer).
-Like the Milḥemet, it appears to have been first printed at Constantinople, in 1543, the last reprint being in Eliezer Ashkenazi's Ṭa'am Zeḳenim (Frankfort-on-the-Main, 1854).
+It was dedicated to Abraham ibn Yoṣer of the Banu Alfakhar.
+Like the Milḥemet, it appears to have been first printed at Constantinople, in 1543, the last reprint being in Eliezer ben Solomon Ashkenazi's Ṭa'am Zeḳenim (Frankfurt, 1854).